 Flexibility – As in Ashley’s case, student athletes can tailor their learning around their practice and tournament schedules.

 Support – Each course at IVLA is supported by a certified or highly qualified teacher.
 In addition, each student has a success coach who works closely with the student and his or her family.

 Accreditation – Graduates of IVLA receive a college preparatory diploma accredited by AdvancEd.

 Success – The engaging, multimedia learning platform motivates students.
 Immediate feedback gives them confidence.

 Individualized – Because the online curriculum is self-paced and mastery-based, each student receives whatever they need; whether extra practice to acquire a concept or skill or opportunity to excel.

 Team – Although the instruction is one-on-one, IVLA students are not alone.
-In addition to their parents, teachers, and mentor, each IVLA student has a “class” of students to whom they belong.
-This homeroom meets on a regular basis in a virtual classroom where their mentor facilitates various learning activities.
+In addition to their parents, teachers, and success coach, each IVLA student has a “class” of students to whom they belong.
+This homeroom meets on a regular basis in a virtual classroom where their success coach facilitates various learning activities.